-Before you eat any food in Kenya, make sure to check the food quality.
+Before you eat any Kenyan Food, make sure to check the food quality.
 Some of the foods may not be able to adjust to your appetite.
 Do not eat raw and uncooked foods.
 Always, prefer for well-cooked foods.

 Is tap water safe to drink in Kenya?